[This is part of an ongoing series entitled “Modernizing NAFTA,” which examines the importance of modernizing the N

-- More than 38 million Americans jobs depend on trade.
-One in three manufacturing jobs depends on exports, and one in three acres on American farms is planted for hungry consumers overseas.
+- More than 41 million Americans jobs depend on trade.
+Half of all manufacturing jobs depends on exports, and one in three acres on American farms is planted for hungry consumers overseas.

 - Many foreign countries still maintain steep tariffs and other barriers against U.S. exports, while the U.S. market is largely wide open.
 American workers and farmers deserve the opportunity to compete—and succeed—on a level playing field.

 The U.S. Chamber's Plan to Help Americans Compete and Win in the Worldwide Economy